List of Muppets: Clifford

-Clifford is a cool lavender-colored, catfish-faced, sunglasses-wearing character with multicolored dreadlocks.
+Clifford is a cool, lavender-colored, catfish-faced, sunglasses-wearing character with multicolored dreadlocks.
 He was created to be the bassist for Solid Foam, the band on The Jim Henson Hour (1989).

 When The Jim Henson Hour was canceled, Clifford was the only major character (beyond the classic Muppet Show characters) to make further appearances.
 In 1990, he appeared as a member of The Electric Mayhem in The Muppets at Walt Disney World television special.
 In that special, Clifford played glockenspiel, tambourine, and cowbells.
 Months later, he then appeared in The Muppets Celebrate Jim Henson, in which he read one of the fan letters about Jim Henson's death.
 Clifford also made appearances on The Arsenio Hall Show (alongside Henson in his last television appearance) and VH1.
 He also co-starred with Kermit in a sing-along video and appeared in a music video.

 In 1996, Clifford became the host of Muppets Tonight.
 In addition to being the host, his appearance was changed as well.
 He had visible eyes instead of his sunglasses and wore a suit and necktie instead of a Hawaiian shirt.
 The puppet's head was also built slightly bigger.
-In 2001, at a Muppet fan convention, Kevin Clash revealed that he disliked the visible eyes and will not perform Clifford again unless he is wearing his sunglasses.
+In 2001 at a Muppet fan convention, Kevin Clash revealed that he disliked the visible eyes and will not perform Clifford again unless he is wearing his sunglasses.

-When Muppets Tonight ended in 1998, Clifford was returned to his original sunglasses look for his last two appearances in Muppets from Space and The Muppets' Wizard of Oz.
+When Muppets Tonight ended in 1998, Clifford was returned to his original sunglasses look for his last two appearances in Muppets from Space, which was released in 1999, and The Muppets' Wizard of Oz, which was released in 2005.

 Other characters

 Frackles

 Frackles are a classification of Muppet monsters.
-They first appeared in a television special called The Great Santa Claus Switch.
-They would then appear in later franchises, such as The Muppet Show.
-Characteristics of a Frackle include fur and toothy or toothless beaks.
+They first appeared in the 1970 television special The Great Santa Claus Switch.
+They would then appear in later Muppet projects that include but are not limited to The Muppet Show, The Muppet Movie, Muppets Tonight, and Muppets Most Wanted.
+Characteristics of a Frackle include fur and hooked beaks that may include teeth.
 They are normally small to medium size in stature, but there are exceptions.
 The Frackles became nameless, utility characters without personalities.
 They often changed appearance, performer, name and gender depending on the sketch and show.
-Gonzo originated as a Frackle living in a cigar box in The Great Santa Claus Switch.